-- On October 16, 2017, the Securities and Exchange Board of India (SEBI) announced, in consultation with the Commodity Derivatives Advisory Committee (CDAC), the following broad guidelines for deciding the settlement mode for commodity derivative contracts: - The first preference of settlement type shall always be physical delivery; - Cash settlement of commodity derivatives contracts may be considered only in certain scenarios, with a proper justification.
-These scenarios include difficulty in implementing physical delivery due to the nature of the commodity, lack of storage infrastructure, a lack of transport and logistics infrastructure, or there is a reliable benchmark price of the commodity that can be used as reference for settlement price; and - Subject to the above conditions, both cash settled and physically settled derivative contracts on the same commodity may also be considered for trading, in case the basis of price discovery of the proposed contracts is different. - These guidelines are effective immediately. - On December 7, the Securities and Exchange Board of India (SEBI) released a consultation paper proposing to permit mutual funds (MFs) and portfolio managers (PMs) to participate in the exchange-traded commodity derivatives market, as well as to determine the appropriate regulatory framework.
+- On October 16, 2017, SEBI announced, in consultation with the Commodity Derivatives Advisory Committee (CDAC), the following broad guidelines for deciding the settlement mode for commodity derivative contracts: - The first preference of settlement type shall always be physical delivery; - Cash settlement of commodity derivatives contracts may be considered only in certain scenarios, with a proper justification.
+These scenarios include difficulty in implementing physical delivery due to the nature of the commodity, lack of storage infrastructure, a lack of transport and logistics infrastructure, or there is a reliable benchmark price of the commodity that can be used as reference for settlement price; and - Subject to the above conditions, both cash settled and physically settled derivative contracts on the same commodity may also be considered for trading, in case the basis of price discovery of the proposed contracts is different. - These guidelines are effective immediately. - On December 7, 2017, SEBI released a consultation paper proposing to permit mutual funds (MFs) and portfolio managers (PMs) to participate in the exchange-traded commodity derivatives market, as well as to determine the appropriate regulatory framework.